ajmccredie/The-Irish-Hexanator/README.md

     ## **[Users experience](#users-experience)**

-      The target audience was kept as broad as posisble.
-Challenges and factors thqt had to be kept in mind when developing this project while placing UX at the cntre included:
+      The target audience was kept as broad as possible.
+Challenges and factors that had to be kept in mind when developing this project while placing UX at the centre included:

       - Users' varied levels of digital literacy
       - their familiarity with using games online
       - the general diversity of target users' age range and social backgrounds

       I felt I needed to ensure that anyone would be able to navigate and enjoy the website.
 Keeping it as simple as possible for the user was a main priority.
-Also, eliciting a positive emotional response from users was central to the success of the website and to achievng the aim of creating and developing a website that would be experienced differnetly and stood out from other kinds of pre-exisiting random word generators.
+Also, eliciting a positive emotional response from users was central to the success of the website and to acheivng the aim of creating and developing a website that would be experienced differently and stood out from other kinds of pre-existing random word generators.

 ## **[Unfixed Bugs](#unfixed-bugs)**

  - I tried adding a GIF image using CSS and a JavaScript function to make it appear only when the user clicks the button that generates the full sentence at the end.
-However this was ultimately left out because it complicated both the CSS and JavaScript code.
+However, this was ultimately left out because it complicated both the CSS and JavaScript code.

 ## **[Technologies and Tools](#technologies-and-tools)**